BeforeWave/dsh-with-chatgpt/README.md

 DSH with ChatGPT and Agent Helm are under active development.

-The current goal is simple:

 > **Let ChatGPT understand the real project, work directly when appropriate, and bring that reasoning to DSH when larger execution is needed.**

----

-## Source Status

-The npm packages are publicly available.

-The implementation source will be opened progressively as the project matures.